fmabid/DhanOushodhi/README.md

 # DhanOushodhi - ধান ঔষধি
-This was our final year project.
-This application is for showing output of our Rice disease ditection ML model.
+This was our Final Year Design Project (FYDP), 2019.
+This application is for showing output of our ML model for Rice disease detection.

 Minimum version required to run: Android 6